BadConfig/badconfig.github.io/_posts/2025-02-04-indexer1-how-it-works.md

 [github repo](https://github.com/BadConfig/indexer1)
 [docs.rs](https://docs.rs/indexer1/latest/indexer1/)

-If you have any questions or want to contribute - open issue, let's make this thing better togeather.
+If you have any questions or want to contribute - open issue, let's make this thing better together.
 Bye